liqd/adhocracy3/src/adhocracy.core/docs/supergraph.rst

 Versioning
 ----------

 As existing nodes in the graph never change, every node modification creates a new node which is connected to the originating node with a ``follows`` relation.
+(We haven't decided how to implement this follows relation -- it might be a reference or a node.
+In the following example graphs the ``follows`` relation is represented by a dashed arrow.)

 Example: